-Look no further than Eleven Finger for a hearty plate of curry rice!
+Look no further than Eleven Fingers for a hearty plate of curry rice!
 There’s an interesting story behind the name of this stall.
 Turns out, the owner of Eleven Finger has an extra finger!
 One meat and vegetable costs $3, while a small add-on such as an egg would cost $0.50 extra.
 Some recommended ingredients include Chap Chye, Tau Pok, Curry Chicken, Fried Egg and Braised Pork Belly.
 Come early if you’re hungry because queues start forming even before the store opens for business.

 Read our Eleven Finger review.